-Southern California excels at matching interns and preceptors to whom they’ve ranked as their first choice; our first-choice-to-first-choice match rate is above 88 percent.
+HCC Southern California excels at matching interns and preceptors who have ranked each other as their first choice.
+Our match rate for pairing first choices with one another is above 88 percent.

 What is CDIP’s onboarding process?

 Onboarding processes vary by agency.
 It’s vital for host sites to inform HCC of their onboarding processes, such as a background check, TB test and internal HR paperwork.
-Host sites should inform HCC early on about any required screenings so that candidates can complete all items on time and not delay their internship start date.
+Host sites should inform HCC early about required screenings so that interns can complete all items on time and not delay their start date.